Big Creek Great Smoky Mountains National Park

 For more information on Black Bears in the park, read our Bear Necessities Guide.

-Big Creek Tips:
+Big Creek Tips

 Big Creek Great Smoky Mountains

-We've been to Big Creek many times over the past few years.
+We've been to Big Creek many times over the years.
 In fact, it's one of our most favorite areas of the park.
-Here are a few tips to make your stay more enjoyable and safe:
+As mountain locals, we're only about 30 minutes away.

 • Parking during the summer months can be a challenge, as the lot is small.
-Rangers will generally redirect traffic into the horse camping area once the main lot gets full.
+Rangers will redirect traffic into the horse camping area once the main lot gets full.
 If you decide to park on the road, make sure people can get by you.
 This has been a big problem recently.
 We recommend getting there early in the morning, or late in the evening.

-• The road in is narrow, and generally only wide enough for one car.
+• The road in is narrow, and only wide enough for one car.
 If you see a car coming, use one of the pull overs to stop and let them by.
 Basic courtesy here goes a long way.
 Go slow too, it really helps.

 • Make sure you hike up past Midnight Hole the extra .5 miles to Mouse Creek Falls.
 Well worth it.

 • Be aware that Big Creek Trail is a horse trail first.
-Give right of way to horses, and watch your step as you're hiking!
+Give right of way to horses and watch your step as you're hiking!

 • Visit the Picnic area near the parking lot.
 Big Creek here is beautiful, and there are lots of safe wading areas for children and adults.